gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

 ![Alt Image Text](./images/akhq-topics-details1.png "AKHQ Topic Messages")

 To watch live data arriving in a topic, navigate to **Live Tail** in the left menu.
-If the sales simulator is no longer running, restart it first.
+You need an active producer to see messages flow — either run the sales simulator from the [Publishing a more realistic data stream to Kafka](#publishing-a-more-realistic-data-stream-to-kafka) section, or keep a `kcat` producer running in another terminal.

 Select one or more topics to tail: